+No. 12.
 Founding the Pattaya Optimists, a group dedicated to help under-aged children with founding members which included, a now convicted child sexual molester Brian Wright, three boiler room fraudsters, two of them currently targeting investors in the UK, and an internet porn king Michael Strouse.

 The Pattaya Optimists folded after Drew Noyes failed to pay his dues to the parent organisation in the United States.

+No. 13.
 Announcing to readers of the Pattaya Times that he had could fix the BP oil slick in the Gulf of Mexico with a patented invention and inventing quotes saying that his plan was being considered.

 The then editor of the Pattaya Times resigned over the story quite rightly saying his reputation was being compromised.
 The contraption designed to clear up the spill looked like something out of Jules Verne.